 - W—The student has withdrawn from this unit.

 Evaluations, called Status Reports, are issued to all students five times each year (at the end of each “Quintile”).
 Personal narratives accompany the second and fifth status reports.
 If there is a need or reasonable request, a status report can be issued at any time.
 Evaluations for student progress are digitally recorded as soon as possible after mastery is demonstrated for each unit.

 QSI International School of Minsk encourages all students to pursue a challenging academic course of study, learning all subjects to a level of mastery.
 Although students have more than one chance to achieve mastery in each unit, we expect most students to master the unit during their first opportunity.

 As explained above, an A is a grade that demonstrates consistent achievement, particularly in the higher order thinking skills.
 In order to better understand what this means, it is helpful to look at Bloom’s taxonomy.
-In it, Benjamin Bloom has created a hierarchy of tasks that range from lower order thinking skills (such as remembering rote facts) to higher order thinking skills (creating and evaluating ideas).
-As one moves up the scale, tasks become more difficult and require deeper student thinking.
+In it, Benjamin Bloom created a hierarchy of tasks that range from lower-order thinking skills (such as remembering rote facts) to higher-order thinking skills (creating and evaluating ideas).
+As one moves up the scale, tasks become more difficult, and require deeper student thinking.